|EN

 Unlimited data7 days$38Get Plan⭐ Most Popular — Week-long trip

-Unlimited data10 days$49Get PlanBusiness travel week
+Unlimited data10 days$49Get PlanLonger holiday

-2 GB15 days$13Get PlanLight two-week traveller
+2 GB15 days$13Get PlanTwo-week light traveller

-Unlimited data15 days$69Get PlanHeavy two-week user
+Unlimited data15 days$68Get PlanHeavy two-week user

-3 GB30 days$10Get PlanBudget long stay
+3 GB30 days$10Get PlanLong stay on a budget

-5 GB30 days$14Get PlanCasual explorer
+5 GB30 days$14Get PlanCasual month-long use

-10 GB30 days$23Get PlanRemote work basics
+10 GB30 days$23Get PlanBusiness traveller

-20 GB30 days$32Get PlanContent creator
+20 GB30 days$32Get PlanRemote work month

 Unlimited data30 days$101Get PlanDigital nomad

-Before landing in Singapore, turn your Canadian line off completely in your phone's cellular settings.
+To avoid roaming charges Singapore travellers often get caught by, turn your Canadian line off completely in your phone's cellular settings before landing.
 Do not just switch off data roaming.
-If the line stays active, your carrier can still trigger roaming charges.
+If your Canadian line stays active, it can still trigger roaming charges.
+If you need a one-time password or 2FA text, turn the Canadian line on briefly, receive the code, then turn it off again.

 Do not use Airplane Mode as a workaround.
 Airplane Mode disables the eSIM too.
 The safer move is to leave the phone on normally and disable only your Canadian line.